wcho21/leetcode-selected/problems/basic/42/README.md

 ## Complexities

-Suppose that the list of heights has a length of $N$
+Suppose that the list of heights has a length of $N$.

 ### Time